paritytech/substrate-light-ui/README.md

 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=paritytech/substrate-light-ui)](https://dependabot.com)
 <a href="https://codeclimate.com/github/paritytech/substrate-light-ui/maintainability"><img src="https://api.codeclimate.com/v1/badges/bdff9a9d1f154523d3b9/maintainability" /></a>

-# Substrate Light UI
+# ~Substrate Light UI~ Polkadot Nominator Wallet

-Light client focused user interface for the Polkadot and Substrate networks.
+~Light client focused user interface for the Polkadot and Substrate networks.~

-The Light UI is meant to be **an intuitive interface for beginner users** to easily interact with the main components of various Substrate chains.
+~The Light UI is meant to be **an intuitive interface for beginner users** to easily interact with the main components of various Substrate chains.~

+Pivot: This is a wallet optimized for Polkadot Nominators.
+Polkadot's security is roughly proportional to the ratio of DOTs that are staked, and our wallet strives to make this process as seamless and dummy proof as possible.

 ## [» Download the latest release (macOS only) «](https://github.com/paritytech/substrate-light-ui/releases/latest)